What's Left?

 Despite being just months away from MLB's original deadline, several teams have neither formulated a plan to pay for their required facility improvements or — like the Eugene Emeralds, above — publicly announced that they are going to move.
 Among them are the venerable ARKANSAS TRAVELERS, a Texas League team with roots going back to 1895.
 The outfield in Dickey-Stephens Park, on the Arkansas River in North Little Rock, has been a literal and financial sinkhole since 2016, which may make both sides reticent to invest further.

 The Pelicans Ballpark lease expired at the end of the 2024 season without any agreement between the City of and the Carolina League MYRTLE BEACH PELICANS.
-The stadium lost money for the municipality under the initial 25-year lease and renovations are estimated to be $15-80M.
+The City lost money on the initial 25-year lease and renovations are estimated to be $15-80M.
 (One source puts the figure at $30M for the MLB-required work with the balance being a wish-list of fan experience improvements.)
 The City has stated its desire for the team to stay but with many other entertainment options in the tourist destination, seems prepared to pay only what it feels is a equitable price.

 Also contentious are the talks between Davenport, Iowa, and the QUAD CITIES RIVER BANDITS of the Midwest League.
-The team owner says the contract is clear; the facility improvements mandated by MLB are the City's responsibility.
-The mayor says, if the City knew about these added costs, it might not have extended the lease agreement in 2021.
-Unlike the situation in Myrtle Beach, it appears that the team has the stronger hand in Davenport.
+The team owner claims the contract is clear; the facility improvements mandated by MLB are the City's responsibility.
+The mayor has said, if the City knew about these added costs, it might not have extended the lease agreement in 2021.

 BEYOND THE HORIZON